MichaelRoyer/CleaningData/CodeBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws
+- For more information about this data contact: activityrecognition@smartlab.ws.
+- The above datasets can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip; however, this is not necessary as this is automatically downloaded for you when you run the run_analysis.R script mentioned later.

 ### License:
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]